reina-peh/NUS-Datathon-2024/README.md

 `NUS Datathon 2024_second best iteration` notebook in past_iterations folder

 # Overview
 Over a span of 2 days, we built machine learning models to predict the outcomes of the target `f_purchase_lh` using Python.
 There were a total of 304 columns in the parquet file provided by Singlife, which contained 3 different dtypes: float64(44), int64(46) and object(214).
 Our team conducted in-depth EDA (refer to `NUS Datathon 2024_second best iteration` notebook in past iterations folder), then used a 12-step cleaning process + SelectFromModel to reduce the no. of features for model training.
-However, we decided to adopt a less rigorous data cleaning process + SelectFromModel method to reduce the no. of features as it produced a better F1-score.
+However, we decided to adopt a less rigorous data cleaning process + SelectFromModel method to reduce the no. of features as it produced a better F1-score (our evaluation metric priority).

 **Evaluation Metrics:**
 1. Precision